john-38787364/antifier/README.txt

 Double click on the self extracting package and run by double clicking on the downloaded antifier.exe

-If you wish to run as a native python script then you will need to run : python.exe -m pip install pyusb numpy scipy and to download libusb-win32-devel-filter: https://sourceforge.net/projects/libusb-win32/files/libusb-win32-releases/1.2.6.0/ or easier, use Zadig to install libusb driver
+If you wish to run as a native python script then you will need to run : python.exe -m pip install pyusb numpy and to download libusb-win32-devel-filter: https://sourceforge.net/projects/libusb-win32/files/libusb-win32-releases/1.2.6.0/ (or easier, use Zadig to install libusb driver)

 USAGE (GUI)
 Linux